-Brava roofing tiles are designed to provide superior water protection and are able to withstand winds of 110 mph.
+Brava roofing tiles are designed to provide superior water protection and are able to withstand winds up to 188MPH with ring shank nails and up to 211MPH with high wind screw installation.
 They also are rated for Class 4 impacts and can have a Class A or Class C fire rating.
 For color options, we can produce your roof tiles in an almost unlimited color selection, including blends.

 You won’t have to worry about the high installation costs of specialty shingles associated with clay, slate, or cedar, because Brava’s synthetic roof tiles are lightweight and can be installed with the equipment that most professional roofers already own.

 Combine those features and benefits with a 50-year limited warranty and you can see why our tiles are on homes around the world.
 Contact us today for your free samples and let us answer your questions about Brava composite roofing tiles.